JHXSMatthew/TheAccountant/README.md

 # TheAccountant

-The software for seperating bills.
+The software for splitting bills.
 I am going to use this with my new dormmates.
 It is designed to run in a safe local area network.

+Create a transaction when someone paid a bill.

+Create a transaction when someone paid the money they owned.

+Negative balance simply means you owned money to people with positive balance.

 ## Getting Started